Authors: Dr. Cayla Iske and Dianne Cook, LVT

 There are three distinct formulations in the Critical Care line:

 Critical Care – Herbivore comes in three flavors, including anise, apple & banana, and papaya to stimulate your animal’s appetite.
-As mentioned before, our Critical Care products are most commonly used to provide complete nutrition for your sick, geriatric, and/or convalescing friends.
+These are commonly used as recovery food for guinea pigs, rabbits and other small pets who need a boost.

 In these times when animals can’t or won’t eat, Critical Care products can be mixed with water and fed to aid in recovery by providing complete nutrition in a nutrient-dense format.